Azure/azure-powershell/src/Sql/Sql/help/Set-AzSqlInstanceDnsAlias.md

 ```

 ### -HasDnsRecord
-Parameter which indicates whether should DNS alias have DNS record.
+Parameter which indicates whether the DNS alias should have a DNS record.

 ```yaml
 Type: System.Management.Automation.SwitchParameter